 Having previously said he would step down as team principal when he found a suitable candidate, Fernandes has now revealed that he has no plans to move aside and will continue to lead the team into the future.

 He earned respect by bringing renowned technical director Mike Gascoyne to the team as well as race winners Jarno Trulli and Heikki Kovalainen.
 In 2010 Lotus Racing (as it was known then) was widely considered to be the most professional of the new teams on the grid and for 2011 Fernandes secured a Renault engine deal and Red Bull gearboxes.

 However, a naming row with Group Lotus occupied more column inches than the team's on track efforts in 2011 and was finally put to bed when Fernandes opted to ditch the Team Lotus brand.
-He decided to take the name from his newly-acquired car business Caterham and the team is now focusing on moving into the midfield from its new base in Leafield, Oxfordshire.
+He decided to take the name from his newly-acquired car business Caterham and moved the team to a new base in Leafield, Oxfordshire.

 However, 2014 proved to be even more tricky than the previous four and resulted in Fernandes looking to sell midway through the year.
 He found his target in the form of a Swiss and Middle Eastern consortium of investors, but when they failed to pay off the team's debts he held on to the shares of the team as it went into administration.

 © Sutton Images